RavensbourneWebMedia/Web-Design-principles/sessions/01/README.md

 Between today and next week:

 1. Continue capturing images, both individually and as a team.
+You may want to borrow a DSLR camera from the CLR...
 * Edit images (optional).
 * Record your creative process in your blogs.